 Professor Erich Connell

 Erich Connell has had an inherent interest in solving problems from an early age.
 What started with building forts, redesigning a bicycle, and creating a behind-the-boat submarine matured into designing buildings, land plans, logos, and creating quality designed projects.

-Erich practiced for 10 years in the profession of Architecture before entering Academia.
-He has worked with with peers and colleagues that included Irving Phillips, Charles Moore, Ken Yeang, William Peña, Frank Welch, Rodney Hill, Manfred Sabatke, Franz-Joseph Schattner, and Sam Rashkin.
+Erich practiced for 10 years in the profession of Architecture before entering academia.
+He has worked with peers and colleagues that included Irving Phillips, Charles Moore, Ken Yeang, William Peña, Frank Welch, Rodney Hill, Manfred Sabatke, Franz-Joseph Schattner, and Sam Rashkin.
 He received his doctoral degree in Architecture from Texas A&M University in 1996.

-Living in Mississippi he appreciates the music, pace, food and those genuine people that he gets to meet along the way!
+Living in Mississippi he appreciates the music, pace, food and the genuine people he has met along the way!

 - PHD - Texas A & M University-College Station (1996)